 How To Check If Your RAM is Working Properly in Windows 10

-RAM is the memory inside your computer, tablet, or smartphone.
-It is one of the crucial components of any computing device.
-Problems with a computer’s memory can manifest themselves in just about any part of the machine; memory problems can cause crashes, errors, program failure, and a variety of other symptoms.
+Problems with a computer’s memory can manifest themselves in just about any part of the machine, and that’s never a good sign.
+Memory problems can cause crashes, errors, program failure, and a variety of other symptoms.
 Part of troubleshooting computer problems is ruling out memory issues.
-In Windows 10, there is a powerful built-in tool that will let you diagnose any memory problems.
-That tool is named the Windows Memory Diagnostic.
-In this article I will show you how to use the WMD to check to see if your RAM is working properly.
-(You might also want to read our article on troubleshooting memory failure problems.)
+In Windows 10, there is a powerful built-in tool that will let you diagnose any memory problems: Windows Memory Diagnostic.
+It’s a great way to fix memory-associated errors and to speed up Windows 10, whether you’re having issues with your computer or not.
+In this guide, let’s look at how to use Windows Memory Diagnostic to make sure your RAM is running properly.

 What is RAM and what does it do?